strawberry-crepe/You-Firefox-Extension/README.md

 # You Firefox Extension

 This Firefox extension sets you.com as your Firefox homepage and default search engine.

-## Fork

 The fork reverts back to You.com normal search and removes unnecessary junk from the web links.

 **Download**

-You can download the official extension at https://addons.mozilla.org/en-US/firefox/addon/you-com/
+You can download the extension at https://addons.mozilla.org/en-US/firefox/addon/you-com-default-web-search

 **Building Instructions:**